 Bowflex may generally produce the best adjustable dumbbells, and if you're after one of those bad boys, we recommend having a look at the best Bowflex deals.
-Don't rule out Powerblock, NordicTrack and JaxJox if you want that style of weight, however, as all those dumbbell brands make worthy challengers.
+Don't rule out Powerblock, NordicTrack, and JaxJox if you like these kinds of dumbbells, as all those brands make worthy challengers.
 Anyone building their own home gym should also check out our best kettlebells, best weights bench, best barbell and best weight plates guides.